 - (FREN3003 / 3 credits / 45 hours)

-- This course has an emphasis on speaking and comprehension skills through classroom instruction, to provide broader access into the host culture and enable participation in daily social life.
+- Emphasis on speaking and comprehension skills through classroom and field instruction.
 Students are placed in intensive beginning, intermediate, or advanced classes based on in-country evaluation, including oral proficiency testing.

 - Research Methods and Ethics – syllabus